 When protecting your WordPress blog, you should do everything necessary to secure it.
-In addition, I’d recommend all webmasters look into enabling two-step and single sign-on authentication with WordPress.
+In addition, I’d recommend all web admins look into enabling two-step and single sign-on authentication with WordPress.

 Multiple plugins enable two-factor authentication with WordPress, and many are good.

 I opt for Jetpack.
 Jetpack is a free plugin created by WordPress developers to provide more features to enhance WordPress.
 I don’t use all the features added to Jetpack, but Single Sign On (SSO) is one of the features I enable on all my WordPress websites.

 This brief tutorial will show students and new users how to enable 2-factor and SSO authentication with WordPress using Jetpack.
 When it is enabled, only users who received the authentication code on their mobile device will be allowed to sign on to the site’s admin dashboard.

 This will significantly enhance your blog security.
 Other security requirements should probably be implemented to provide a robust security measurement for your WordPress sites.